Using Epoxy Coating On Limestone Countertops

 But if you talk to stone restoration pros (who do nothing but repair and restore vs. install).... they hate topicals.

-The great thing about stone and limestone when compared to every other countertop surface is that it can almost always be repaired and restored.
+The great thing about stone and limestone when compared to every other countertop surface is that

 But once you permanently change the characteristics of the stone by applying a topical coating you permanently change what can be done to the stone.

-It is ALWAYS best to do as little as possible to stone and leave it in it's most natural state.
+It is ALWAYS best to do as little as possible to stone and leave it in its most natural state.